 Conde Nast Traveler has made it super easy for their readers to get to their articles via email.
 Above their header image, they’ve included links that go directly to the posts that the team feels will be interesting to subscribers.

-While headers may seem basic, they can be optimized to add some oomph to your emails.
-Keep in compliance with the law, and if you’re using email marketing software that shouldn’t be too difficult, but still add your own touch.
-As with all things in your email, it’s best to A/B test any major changes you make so you don’t see drastic impacts to your business.
+While headers may seem basic, they can be optimized to add life to your emails.
+Keep in compliance with the law, and, if you’re using email marketing software, that shouldn’t be too difficult.
+Just remember to add your own touch.
+As with all things in your email, it’s best to A/B test any major changes.

 This post was originally published in April 2018